SAP-samples/cloud-extension-sales-middleware/services/c4c-events-consumer/README.md

 Is a Kyma serverless function using [CloudEvents](https://cloudevents.io/) to receive events over [KNative](https://knative.dev/docs/eventing/) Message Broker (Kafka or Nats).
 All these technologies are part of Kyma, so no integration of mention tech required.
-AS current function is processing events coming from Sales for Customer(C4C) system.
+AS current function is processing events coming from SAP Sales Cloud(C4C) system.

 ## Local Starting